-I am a behavioural economist originally from sunny Murcia, 'Europe's orchard' in the southeast of Spain, and currently based in Turin, Italy.
+I am a behavioural social scientist originally from Murcia, 'Europe's orchard' in the southeast of Spain, and currently based in Turin, Italy.

 During my PhD studies, I worked at the Institute of Public Goods and Policies of the Spanish National Research Council (IPP-CSIC), supported by an FPU fellowship from the Spanish Ministry of Universities.
 I received my PhD in Economics at the Spanish National Distance Education University (DEcIDE Program) in 2024.

 Before, I studied for a Bachelor’s degree in Economics at the University of Murcia and moved to Madrid in 2018 to study an MSc in Economics from the University Carlos III.
-Just as I was ready to leave the academic world for good, I received a CSIC JAE Intro research fellowship and discovered behavioural and experimental economics.
+Just as I was ready to leave the academic world for good, a CSIC JAE Intro fellowship introduced me to behavioural and experimental economics.

-Ever since then, I have devoted myself to studying human behaviour from a social and multidisciplinary perspective.
-I have developed research on affective polarisation and preferences for redistribution based on survey data.
-I am currently working on an experimental project validating a measure of social norms and deploying it in a large-scale survey in India to measure gender-related norms.
-I am also studying how social norms shape group behaviours around a range of social identities.
-The first results of this project are already available (see research section).
+Since then, I have dedicated my work to understanding human behaviour through a social and multidisciplinary lens.
+My research has explored affective polarisation and preferences for redistribution using survey data.
+Currently, I am working on an experimental project to validate a measure of social norms and implement it in a large-scale survey in India to assess gender-related norms.
+I am also investigating how social norms influence group behaviours across diverse social identities.
+The first findings from this project are already available (see research section).

-I am also deeply interested in experimental and quantitative methods broadly.
-I place a focus on causal inference research, particularly for policy analysis.
-Before my current position, I worked as a junior consultant in public policy evaluation.
+My research interests also encompass experimental and quantitative methodologies broadly, with an emphasis on causal inference and its applications to policy evaluation.
+Before pursuing an academic career, I worked as a junior consultant in public policy evaluation.

 For more information, see my CV.